-The multifamily restructuring proposal applies residential space conditioning requirements from Sections 150.0(h), and 150.1(c)6, 7, 9, 10, and 13 to systems serving individual dwelling units and nonresidential requirements from Sections 120.2 through 120.5 and 140.4(c) through (o) to systems serving multiple dwelling units and/or common use areas.
+The multifamily restructuring proposal applies residential space conditioning requirements from Sections 150.0(h), and 150.1(c)6, 7, 9, 10, and 13 to systems serving dwelling units and nonresidential requirements from Sections 120.2 through 120.5 and 140.4(c) through (o) to systems serving common use areas.
 The proposal changes space conditioning requirements for multifamily buildings with four or greater stories and space conditioning systems serving individual dwelling units, which comply with the nonresidential requirements under 2019 Title 24, Part 6.
 See Section 7.2 of this report for full multifamily subchapter language.